Best Nursing Schools in North Dakota

 Tuition and Costs of MSN Programs in North Dakota

 MSN program costs can vary depending on a few factors.
 Many programs offer specialty emphasis, and these can come with unique fees and/or different tuition rates.
 No matter the program, though, you'll need to pay for tuition and other required miscellaneous costs like textbooks, labs, and the like.
-To give you an idea, the estimated cost for tuition and fees for the MSN program at University of North Dakota, located in Grand Forks, is roughly $402.67 per credit.
+To give you an idea, the estimated cost for tuition and fees for the MSN Nurse Anesthesia program at the University of North Dakota, located in Grand Forks, is roughly $1,096.43 per credit.

 North Dakota has a clearly laid out structure to apply for nursing licensure by examination or endorsement.